Why I Stopped Using Splice for Sync-Eligible Music

 What We Built — and Why It Is Specifically for Sync Work

-Every sample in the Selekt catalog is sourced from public-domain or CC0 material.
-Every download includes a signed Ed25519 audit chain documenting where the audio came from, what its license terms are, and what the screening result was against the commercial-music fingerprint database before it ever entered the catalog.
+Every sample in the Selekt catalog is cleared at the source — primarily CC0 and public domain — and screened against the commercial-music fingerprint database on top of that, before it ever enters the catalog.
+Every download includes a signed Ed25519 audit chain documenting where the audio came from, what its license terms are, and what that screening returned.

 The audit chain is not theoretical.
 You can click an example right now: https://selektaudio.com/audit/454ff65b-b98b-4ad9-9dcd-09a698941d39.
 Press the green Verify Signature button.
 The math runs in your browser, against Selekt's public key.
 No round-trip to Selekt.
 That is the receipt a music supervisor can verify themselves before agreeing to license your cue.